Foshan railway station

 Foshan railway station (佛山站 (Fóshān zhàn)) is located in Chancheng District, Foshan, Guangdong Province, China.
-Train services include those departing to Guangzhou, Kunming, Xiamen (Note: Example includes K230/231、K232/229 trains (click here for reference in Chinese language).), Nanning and Hainan.
+Train services include those departing to Guangzhou, Kunming, Xiamen (Note: Example includes K230/231, K232/229 trains (click here for reference in Chinese language).), Nanning and Hainan.

 The railway station was closed on 11 October 2023.
 It will be rebuilt as a high-speed rail station together with the construction of Guangzhou–Zhanjiang high-speed railway.

+On 1 July 2026, the new Foshan Railway station officially began operation, and also in tandem with the new Foshan Metro Line 3 station..